Belgian Army: Equipment

 The Belgian Army went through a major re-equipment programme for most of its vehicles.
 The aim was to phase out all tracked vehicles in favour of wheeled vehicles.
 As of 2010, the tank units were to be disbanded or amalgamated with the Armored Infantry (two infantry companies and one tank squadron per battalion).
 Forty Leopard 1 tanks were to be sold.
 As of 2013, only some M113 variants (Radar, recovery, command posts, and driving school vehicles) and Leopard variants (Recovery, AVLB, Pionier, driving tanks) will remain in service.

 The Leopard 1A5 tank was retired on 10 September 2014.
 56 of the tanks were sold, about 24 will stay as historic monuments or serve as a museum pieces; the rest will be phased out or used for target practice.
 In 2008 a sale of 43 Leopard 1A5(BE) to Lebanon was concluded, but as of 2018 was not finalized due to "the absence of licensing for export from Germany."

-In the strategical defense vision report of the Belgian government, it was stated that by 2030 the Belgian land component will invest in new modern equipment such as weapons, vehicles, communication assets, body armor and more.
+In the strategical defense vision report of the Belgian government, it was stated that by 2030 the Belgian Army will invest in new modern equipment such as weapons, vehicles, communication assets, body armor and more.